BennyTheDev/pipe-specs/README.md

 "[ID]": the arbitray ID for the ticker from 0 - 999999 as unsigned integer.
 "0" semantically signals that there is no ID assigned (note that ticker:ID must be unique).

 "[OUTPUT]": the index as unsigned integer of the output containing the address/pubkey of the beneficiary.
+[OUTPUT] is not allowed to point to an output containing OP_RETURN.

 "[TRANSFER AMOUNT]": The amount to transfer as hex encoded string.